Find out who we are and what we do

 In 2013, Jackie met Ms Lynne Tan through the ‘Farmart Rescue’ mission where 42 rabbits were at risk of being euthanized due to the passing of their caregiver.
 Lynne had just returned to Singapore after a 10-year stint in the United States but her experience in US-based animal rescues enabled her to support Jackie through the mission.
 Their trust and respect for each other created a partnership that had went on to help more animals.
 Together, they created Bunny Wonderland Singapore.

 While Jackie maintained her primary role as a caregiver for the rescued animals, Lynne created the social media network to gather like-minded to help these rabbits together.
 In addition to sharing their stories, she organized fund-raising projects as well as adoption drives to find forever homes for the rabbits.
-Together, the duo has rescued and re-homed over 300 rabbits since 2013.
+Together, the duo has rescued and re-homed over 500 rabbits.
 Jackie and Lynne strongly believes that it is the duty of the society to protect our animals.
 They hope that through Bunny Wonderland Singapore, they can advocate for responsible pet and discourage people from supporting the unethical operation of the pet industry.

 NO BUNNY GETS LEFT BEHIND!